-Just as had happened 3 months earlier at the Battle of Antietam, the Irish Brigade became hemmed in by a sunken road and wall, with the resulting bottleneck of troops trying to overcome the obstacle meaning they were easy targets for Confederate forces.
+Just as had happened 3 months earlier at the Battle of Antietam, the Irish Brigade attacked the Confederate position behind a sunken road and wall, with the resulting bottleneck of troops trying to overcome the obstacle meaning they were easy targets for Confederate forces.

 Of the 1600 men of the brigade that began the assault on Marye’s Heights, only 256 returned fit for combat.
 It was after this battle that General Lee of the Confederate Army dubbed the 69th Infantry “The Fighting 69th”, for the valour and bravery they showed in defeat.
 For Burnside and the Union, the loss was grave.
 Abraham Lincoln, reflecting on the loss of life suffered would write:”If there is a worse place than hell, I am in it.”

 A month later Burnside would be relieved of command after yet another catastrophic failure.
 As for Meagher, he tried unsuccessfully to recruit the brigade back to full strength.
 Meagher would resign his commission later in 1863 in protest.
 Command of the brigade was given to Col Patrick Kelly, another Irishman, from Tuam, Co.
 Galway.
 Kelly would go on to lead the brigade in its finest hour at the Battle of Gettysburg in July 1863.